lorencarvalho/hiss/README.md

 ![](https://www.dropbox.com/s/kruj91cdvc4701y/Screenshot%202017-01-16%2013.10.17.png?raw=true)
 _virtualenv detection_
 ![](https://www.dropbox.com/s/s07fy6rttz0i6j0/Screenshot%202017-01-16%2013.11.20.png?raw=true)

 #### still a work in progress

 very open to contribution! just fork and submit a PR

 looking for help with:

-* adding some additional magic commands for macro management?, convienence?
+* adding some additional magic commands
+  * I'd especially love to see some macro storage magic (commonly function defs, etc)
+* more config options from ipython (we currently only support a small subset)
+* it's pesky that `IPython.start` creates ~/.ipython even though this project doesn't use it
+* moar themes!!

 #### development